 Most enterprise designers do not perform these calculations.
 The vendor provides the necessary information.
 The designer does have some freedom, such as selecting the compression technique for voice payloads and headers, and may be able to vary the packet size.

-How can voice compression save
+How can voice compression save bandwidth?

 The Public Switched Telephone Network (PSTN) started with the transmission of analog speech.
 This worked well for decades until the areas under city streets became saturated with copper cables, one copper pair per call.
 Starting in the 1950s, AT&T Bell Labs developed a technique to carry more voice calls over copper wire.
 They developed digitized voice technology through which 24 digital calls can be carried on two pairs of copper wire, thereby increasing the carrying capacity of the cables twelvefold.
 The voice is digitized into streams of 64,000 bps per call.
 The technology is called a T1 circuit and the bandwidth for the 24 calls is 1.544 Mbps.
 This worked well for domestic connections.
 The T1 technology then became the mechanism for long-distance domestic transmission.